-There is no better way to get the most from your model than to operate using DCC.
-An ESU DCC decoder allows you to access all of the lighting outputs built into your model.
-If you are installing a sound decoder, you will have the most realistic model available today!
+If you have purchased a DC/DCC Ready model, there is no better way to get the most from your model than operating it with DCC.
+An ESU decoder allows you to access all of the lighting outputs built into your model with ease using our factory developed programming.
+If you are installing a sound decoder, you will have the most realistic sound available today!